 - Submit only typewritten manuscripts, one side of a standard white A4 or similar page only: handwritten work, or work submitted by email, WILL NOT be considered and will be returned unread/deleted.

-- Please do not send a complete, book-length manuscript: 6-8 pages of poetry will be sufficient for us to decide if we would like to see more.
+- Please do not send a complete, book-length manuscript: a maximum of 20 pages of poetry will be sufficient for us to decide if we would like to see more.
 This will also, of course, reduce the cost of submission for you.
 Bearing in mind that we do not read unsolicited work throughout the year, expect a response time of up to 3 months, and please resist contacting us to inquire about a submitted manuscript before that time elapses.

 - If in doubt about the best time to send work, why not write to us first.
 Due care and attention will be given to all work submitted in accordance with these guidelines.